wilkieolin/ezkanji/ezkanji.md

 Japan has four-ish writing systems: hiragana, katakana, romanji, and kanji.

 - Hiragana（ひらがな）: these curly little guys are used for phonetic spellings of words and to glue sentences together.
-- Katakana（カタカナ）: these represent the exact same 26 syllables as hiragana, but with sharp, angular symbols to make them more *masculine*.
+- Katakana（カタカナ）: these represent the exact same syllables as hiragana, but with sharp, angular symbols to make them more *masculine*.
 At least, that's how it started out, but now katakana are mostly used to spell out foreign loan words and onomatopoeia like "kaboom."
-- Romanji（ロマン時）: Roman or "English" letters, because you're also expected to be able to read these in today's modern society.
+- Romaji（ローマ字）: Roman or "English" letters, because you're also expected to be able to read these in today's modern, international society.
-- Kanji　(漢字): The big, complex, many-lined ideograms which number in the thousands and defeat even the most dedicated students of Japanese.
+- Kanji　(漢字): The big, complex, many-lined ideograms adopted and modified from Chinese.
+These number in the thousands and defeat even the most dedicated students of Japanese.
+We'll just look at 15 today.

 A lot of signs and controls in Japan are written in Kanji.
 Thankfully, there's some which you see more often than others.
-Here's my select, chef's choice, **useful Kanji for tourists**.
+Here's my select, chef's choice, **useful Kanji for tourists** along with some handy mnemonics for decoding them.
 Some come in pairs, and some are loners.

 # 大 (Big) & 小 (Small)